 Stroller-friendly

-The Mystic Aquarium is very walk-able but also deceptively large.
+Exploring the Mystic Aquarium with kids is very walk-able but also deceptively large.
 The youngest in our crew was 3.5 years old and absolutely wiped out.
 If you are going all-in for a long visit like we were, I personally would err on the side of bringing the stroller to give any little legs a rest.
 There is plenty of space to move around the stroller so I don’t think it would be annoying to have along for the day.
 The only time you would have to leave it behind is during the Sea Lion Show where there is a stroller parking area by the door.

 Sensory-friendly